PILD: Physics-Informed Learning via Diffusion: Appendix

 \subsubsection{Toy Experiment}

-Since both equality constraints and inequality constraints can be transformed into similar forms, we only conduct the more complex experiment with inequality constraints here for brevity of presentation.
-This is a simple unconditional generation task, designed solely to demonstrate the effectiveness of the overall framework on other constraints.
-In this toy experiment, we establish four inequality constraints that form a parallelogram-shaped region.
-A total of 10000 training data points are randomly sampled from this region.
-Subsequently, the constraints specified in Equation \eqref{relu} are applied to these inequalities to adapt them to the PILD architecture.
-The training is performed for 400 iterations.
-The results of DDPM, PIDM, and PILD are presented in Figure \ref{fig:toy}.
+Since both equality and inequality constraints can be cast into the same residual form, we present a toy experiment for the more general inequality setting.
+We define four inequalities that form a parallelogram-shaped feasible region and sample 10,000 training points uniformly from this region.
+The constraint in Equation \eqref{relu} is then incorporated into the PILD objective.
+The results of DDPM, PIDM, and PILD are shown in Figure \ref{fig:toy}.

-From the results, it can be observed that all three methods perform well on this simple task.
-However, DDPM, which only learns the data distribution, generates more outliers under such a data distribution with sharp boundaries.
-This is because the generation process of diffusion models may produce hallucinations at sharp boundaries \cite{aithal2024understanding}.
-In contrast, the two physics-informed methods yield superior sampling results.
-And PILD produces slightly fewer outliers than PIDM due to the better modeling of residual.
+All three methods perform reasonably well on this simple problem.
+However, DDPM, which only learns the data distribution, produces more outliers near the sharp boundaries.
+Both physics-informed methods improve boundary adherence, and PILD produces slightly fewer outliers than PIDM, which is consistent with the more robust residual modeling used in our framework.